First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 \subsubsection{LED}

-Two LEDs were placed in the detector; one LED at the top and one at the bottom.
-The blue LEDs were pulsed at 1.1\,Hz to calibrate the detector over the course of the run.
-The pulse duration for each LED was 10\,ns and each PMT was tuned to a single PE response.
-The time region in the DAQ before the LED light was seen was used as a background subtraction for the PMTs.
+Blue LEDs ($\lambda$=465\,nm) are placed at the top and bottom of the detector and used to determine the SPE response of the PMTs.
+The LEDs are pulsed at 1.1\,Hz to calibrate the detector over the course of the run.
+The pulse duration for each LED is 10\,ns and each PMT is tuned to a single PE response.
+The time region in the DAQ before the LED light is on is used for background subtraction for the PMTs.

 On average the single PE response of the PMTs in liquid argon is $9.26\pm3.76$\,ADC units with a minimum of 2.26 and a maximum of 26.42.
-This is about half of what was measured in warm conditions and consistent with Ref.~\cite{Babicz:2018svg}.
+This is about half of what is measured in warm conditions and consistent with Ref.\,\cite{Babicz:2018svg}.
 For CCM200, shorter cables and updated PMT bases will be used to improve the single PE response.